There is a promise in AR/VR technology to help students on the Autism Spectrum to learn better

 In summary, using VR/AR training environments for ASD education is still in baby shoes although the research shows that there could be significant potential applying the technology in this field as there is pre-existing evidence that VR/AR technology improves social interaction capabilities.

 Moreover, there is very little training material in VR/AR available to support VET teachers or others to learn how to work with ASD students in the most effective way.
 Teachers do not have yet the capacity to produce or co-create their own content in AR/VR, whereas it would bring great benefits to develop this capacity.
-People working on the field need content, tools, and training to harness the technology.
+People working in the field need content, tools, and training to harness the technology.

 Survey results reinforce the results of the desk research.
 We conducted a survey that reached more than 50 people working with students with autism spectrum disorder in Germany, Spain, Italy and Finland.
 People participating were mostly forerunners, e.g. those who use the most technology in this field.